KodeMunkie/imagetozxspec/doc/readme.md

 pattern appearing across the image, but often this may be preferable to an image where a number of attribute blocks have visibly wrong colours.

-#### Prefer Detail To Colour Accuracy
-This options hints to the converter to favour darker colours in the source image as the Spectrum's black, as opposed to blue or another colour.
-The same happens for light colours but with white.
-The result is that converted images have slightly more contrasting detail (i.e. black and white) which significantly improves most images, at the expense of colour accuracy.
-Typically cartoons, bright images, and images with a lot of similar colour benefit the most from this.
-It also helps reduce Spectrum attribute artifacts.

 #### GigaScreen SCR Export Attribute Order
 This option only affects the SCR and Tape GigaScreen export and output (see General Options, SCR Export) and allows you to determine which screen